jelyman2/Movie-Trailer-Site/readme.md

 * `assets/posters` - where our posters are located
 * `assets/template` - where the template files are located as `.stub`s.
 * `trailers.dbf` - this is where all the data is stored, in JSON format.

+### Borrowed Code

+* I incorporated a pre-packaged script from Udacity called fresh_tomatoes.py that did all of the assembling and writing of the `.html` file.